FindMySchool LogoFindMySchool

 The school's nursery operates as an integral part of the all-through structure, providing continuity from age 3 to 18.
 The setting delivers a play-based curriculum emphasising curiosity, creativity and social development in line with the Early Years Foundation Stage framework.

-Staff create a warm, nurturing environment with personalised attention for each child.
+Staff create a warm, supportive atmosphere with personalised attention for each child.
 The nursery welcomes children of all backgrounds and abilities, fostering independence and confidence from the earliest years.

 For current nursery fee information, families should contact the school directly.
 Government-funded hours are available for eligible families.
 See the official early years funding guidance for details on 15 and 30 hour entitlements.